 Consisting of two workshops, Poznań Reasoning Week 2017 (PRW2017) brings together experts from various disciplines whose research offers both systematic and historical contributions to the study of individual- as well as group-reasoning processes.
 This particularly includes, but is not restricted to, modelling these processes formally.

-In recent years we are witnessing a cognitive turn in logic.
-It results in inclusion of some areas of cognitive science, psychology and computer science into its hard core.
-Consequently, logic becomes capable of modelling actual cognitive activity of real life agents.
+Recent years have witnessed a cognitive turn in logic, resulting in the inclusion of research areas in, among others, cognitive science, psychology, and computer science into logic’s hard core.
+As a consequence, logic has become more capable of modelling actual cognitive activities of real rather than idealized agents.

 Far from creating rivalry with mathematical logic, this marks a next step in the development of logic.
 But it also reminds us that logic had for many centuries entertained a close and rather natural relation to the study of human reasoning and, insofar as externalized reasoning is concerned, also to rhetoric and dialectic.